 - Smokebush (Cotinus coggygria) is a gorgeous shrub in any season.
 Purple-leaved varieties such as ‘Royal Purple’ or ‘Velvet Cloak’ turn an even deeper shade of maroon in fall.
 They can grow to be 15 feet tall and wide and are hardy to zone 5.

-- Blueberries will add not only spring flowers and good fall color but sweet yummy fruit to your landscape as well.
-‘Jersey’ is a late season variety that grows to be 6-7 feet tall and bears plenty of fruit.
+- Blueberries make a wonderful edible hedge.
+In addition to long-lasting, bright-red autumn leaves, you’ll enjoy its white spring flowers tinged with pink and, of course, its delicious juicy berries.
+‘Jersey’ is a late season variety that grows to be 6 to 7 feet tall and bears plenty of fruit.
 Learn how to plant blueberries.

-- Red chokeberry (Aronia arbutifolia) ‘Brilliantissima’ is another multi-stemmed shrub that offers interest for all seasons.
-It has fragrant white flowers in spring that attract a wide range of beneficial insects, glossy red fruits that persist into winter for the birds, and brilliant red fall foliage.
+- Red chokeberry (Aronia arbutifolia) ‘Brilliantissima’ has bright orange-red fall foliage but also looks good in spring with its fragrant white flowers in spring that attract a wide range of beneficial insects and glossy red fruits that persist into winter for the birds.
 This native is a great alternative to the invasive burning bush (Euonymus alatus).
 It grows 6 to 10 feet tall and 3 to 5 feet wide.